-New sensor and communications technology (e.g. Smart Watches) allow data to be collected on people as they go about their lives.
-Al can learn from this data at a granular level to understand how healthcare approaches affect different individuals, and this can be used to make recommendations to optimize healthcare regimes or promote healthy living and disease prevention.
+New sensor and communications technology such as smart watches allow data to be collected on people as they go about their lives.
+AI can learn from this data at a granular level to understand how healthcare approaches affect different individuals, and this can be used to make recommendations to optimize healthcare regimes or promote healthy living and disease prevention.